carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 dataset of fishes in three lakes.
 The most simple way to calculate the β-diversity is to calculate the species that are distinct between two lakes (sites).
 Let's take Lake A and Lake B to do an example.
-The number of species in Lake A is 3, to this quantity we will suppress the number of these species that are shared with the Lake
+The number of species in Lake A is 3, to this quantity we will substract the number of these species that are shared with the Lake
 B: 2.
-So the number of unique species in Lake A compared to Lake B is (3-2):1.
+So the number of unique species in Lake A compared to Lake B is (3-2) = 1.
 To this number we will sum the result of the same operations but now take Lake B as our site of reference.
 In the end, the β diversity between Lake A and Lake B is (3-2) + (3-2) = 2.
 This process can be repeated taking each pair of lakes as the